Max-Derner/python-lessons/Lesson_00/02_variables.md

 | | `str1 += str2` | modifies `str1` |

-# Collections
+# Containers
 _**QUICK NOTE:**_ Any of the objects under this section (and strings as it happens) can have their length checked by passing them into the `len()` function.
 _**SECOND QUICK NOTE:**_ These objects can't be copied with `my_copy = your_copy`, it has to be `my_copy = your_copy.copy()` but this is only a shallow copy, deep copies will come in a later lesson.

 ## Key-Value Pairs (`dict`)
-We call them `dict`ionaries, you might call them dictionaries, hash-maps, hash-tables.
+We call them `dict`ionaries, you might call them dictionaries, hash-maps, hash-tables, or something like that.
-Declare it by assigning some comma separated key-value pairs between braces, a key must be separated from a value by a colon:
+Declare it by assigning some comma separated key-value pairs between braces, a key must be separated from a value by a colon `:`.
 ```
 my_dict = {'key': 'value', 'a': 1, 1: 'one'}  # filled
 my_dict = {}  # empty